Published: · Author:

 • Corporate-owned life insurance can build CDA when proceeds are received

-• Key person insurance, buy-sell insurance, and estate planning insurance all contribute to CDA
+• Key person insurance, buy-sell insurance, and estate strategy insurance all contribute to CDA

 • Work with your insurance advisor to understand the CDA implications